• Skip to primary navigation

 Dehydrating

-Once the meat has finished marinating, strain any excess marinade in a colander.
+1. After marinating, strain any excess marinade in a colander.
 I marinated this beef for a total of 21 hours before straining.
 The longer the marinade process, the more intense flavor the jerky will have!

-Getting off the marinade on the surface will prevent the jerky from having that "sticky" feel when it is finished.
+Top Tip: Getting off the marinade on the surface will prevent the jerky from having that "sticky" feel when it is finished.
 This also speeds up the drying process.
 A double win!

-A Nesco Snackmaster Dehydrator was used when making this jerky recipe.
+A Nesco Snackmaster Dehydrator was used when making this beef jerky recipe.
 I LOVE the Nesco dehydrators.
 They work, are reasonably prices, and they last a long time!

 Original Jerky on dehydrator tray